cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 1. The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
 2. The client is interested in predicting if a cherry tree is healthy or contains powdery mildew.
+3. The client is interested in obtaining a prediction report of the examined leaves.

 ## Hypothesis and how to validate